Areas of Practice:

 While probate serves an important function, it can often be time-consuming, costly, and part of the public record—reasons why many individuals seek to plan their estates in ways that minimize or avoid the process when possible.

 • If the decedent had a will, the person named in the will as the “executor” will usually serve, if eligible.
-If that person is unable or unwilling to serve as “executor”, or if there is no Will, then any interested family member or person can petition the Court to be the “Administrator” of the Estate.
+If that person is unable or unwilling to serve as “executor”, or if there is no will, then any interested family member or person can petition the Court to be the “Administrator” of the Estate.

 • Illinois law provides that the administrator is entitled to “reasonable compensation” for their services.
 This amount could vary, is case-dependent, and has yet to be defined by law.

-• If trust was drafted properly and is fully funded, then usually a probate estate does not need to be opened.
+• If the trust was drafted properly and is fully funded, then usually a probate estate does not need to be opened.

 • Assets owned solely in the name of the deceased person are subject to probate.
 Assets that pass by means of title, such as real estate titled as “Joint Tenants with Right of Survivorship,” or accounts titled as “Transfer On Death” are usually not subject to the probate process.
 Assets that pass by means of a beneficiary designation, such as life insurance or some retirement accounts, are also not subject to probate.